eagle-io/docs/source/topics/views/list/index.rst

 Toolbar Controls
 ----------------

 Toolbar controls should be used in combination with the row selection checkboxes to perform the selected operation on multiple Nodes at once.
-The same options are also available from the individual row context menus.
+The same options are also available via the context menu for each row item.

 Notifications
 ~~~~~~~~~~~~~
 |icon-notification| Subscribe or Unsubscribe from receiving notifications for the checked Nodes including all contained Nodes.
+See :ref:`Alarms and Notifications <alarms-and-notifications>` for full details.

 Alarms
 ~~~~~~
 |icon-alarm| Acknowledge alarms with or without a comment, or Clear the alarms for the checked Nodes.
+See :ref:`Alarms and Notifications <alarms-and-notifications>` for full details.

 Operate
 ~~~~~~~
 |icon-operate| Acquire or Control the checked nodes.
+See :ref:`Operate and Control <operate-and-control>` for full details.

 Historic Data
 ~~~~~~~~~~~~~
 |icon-history| View data as a Table of values or graphically on a Chart.
 You can also export the historic data for the checked Nodes.
+See :ref:`Historic Data <historic-data>` for full details.

 Upload Attachments
 ~~~~~~~~~~~~~~~~~~